LoopPerfect/rxterm/README.md

 # RxTerm ⚡⌨️

-A C++ library for functional-reactive terminals. rxterm is a lean alternative to ncurses for many applications.
+A C++ library for functional-reactive terminals.
+RxTerm is a lean alternative to ncurses for many applications.

 ## Build Instructions